taejs/book-exploring-async-basics/src/introduction.md

 **Me too.**

-So I spent a couple of hundred hours to try to fix that for myself.
+So I spent a couple of hundred hours trying to fix that for myself.
 I wrote this book as a result of that research, and now I invite you to join me as we try to unveil the secrets of async programming.